 So here we go.
 Best case scenario: Obama is trying to appeal to the supposed grownups on the Washington Post editorial page.
 Worse case scenario (and what I believe): Obama himself likes these policies; they make him feel “noble and superior.”

-, this phrase is not used the way we use it today.
+In Hamlet, this phrase is not used the way we use it today.
 The word “protest” is more along the lines of “proclaim.”
 In Hamlet’s little play designed to catch Claudius (which is extremely lame, although it works in the play), the king asks the queen to stay true to him after his death.
 She does so.
 Hamlet asks his mother what she thinks and she responds, “The lady doth protest too much, methinks.”
 This is a good example of how our shared knowledge of Shakespeare improves him.
 This is not a memorable line at all as intended.
 But as reworked, it is a clever bit of psychologizing.